zddhub/zddhub.github.io/README.md

 I want to write in a clean workspace, that only includes plain text (such as: markdown file) and assets referenced in articles.

-Gem-based Jekyll theme is a good choice but github doesn't support customized theme now ([Supported themes](https://pages.github.com/themes/)).
+Gem-based Jekyll theme is a good choice but Github doesn't support customized theme now ([Supported theme list](https://pages.github.com/themes/)).

 so ...